Your Account:

 BIOL 463: Principles of Conservation Biology

 An in-depth focus on the principles and practices of conservation and restoration ecology.
 Factors that affect the creation, destruction, and distribution of biological diversity are examined.
+Class discussions and assignments will focus on human destruction and degradation of habitats, invasive species introductions, accelerated species extinctions, pollution, global climate change, and species over-exploitation.
+The selection and maintenance of conservation areas will be explored, as well as the theory and methodology for restoring degraded habitats.

-BIOL 533: GIS Application in Landscape Ecology
+BIOL 533: Geographic Information Systems Applications in Landscape Ecology

-BIOL 620: Ecological Monitoring
+BIOL 620: Advanced Ecological Monitoring

-BIOL 663: Advances Principles of Conservation Biology
+BIOL 663: Advanced Principles of Conservation Biology

 • Business Administration